Photo from Unsplash

 Morning

 Jesus says, “take freely.”
-He wants no payment or preparation.
-He seeks no recommendation from our virtuous emotions.
-If you have no holy feelings—if you be but willing, you are invited; therefore come!
-You have no belief and no repentance—come to Him, and He will give them to you.
-Come just as you are, and take “Freely,” without money and without price.
-He gives Himself to needy ones.
+He asks for no payment or preparation.
+He doesn’t seek any recommendation from our good feelings or virtuous emotions.
+Even if you have no holy feelings at all, if you are willing, you are invited—so come!
+You may lack faith and repentance, but come to Him, and He will give them to you.
+Come just as you are, and take freely, without money and without price.
+Jesus gives Himself to the needy.

-Oh, how many there are who are rich in their own good works and cannot therefore come to Christ!
-“I will not be saved,” they say, “in the same way as the harlot or the drunkard.”
-What! go to heaven in the same way as a chimney sweep.
-Is there no pathway to glory but the path which led the thief there?
-I will not be saved that way.
-Such proud boasters must remain without the living water!
-But, “Whoever will—let him take the water of life freely!”
+In the same way, many are rich in their own good works and refuse to come to Christ.
+They say, “I won’t be saved the same way as the harlot or the drunkard.
+What!
+Go to heaven the same way as a chimney sweep?
+Is there no other path to glory but the one the thief took?
+I refuse to be saved that way.”
+Such proud souls will remain without the living water.
+But, “Whoever is willing, let him take the water of life freely!”

 Evening

-Here we have two great lessons—what to deprecate and what to supplicate.
-The happiest state of a Christian is the holiest state.
-As there is the most heat nearest to the sun—so there is the most happiness nearest to Christ.
-No Christian enjoys comfort when his eyes are fixed on vanity—he finds no satisfaction unless his soul is quickened in the ways of God.
-The world may win happiness elsewhere but the Christian cannot.
-I do not blame ungodly men for rushing to their pleasures.
-Why should I?
-Let them have their fill.
-That is all they have to enjoy.
-A converted wife who despaired of her husband was always very kind to him, for she said, “I fear that this is the only world in which he will be happy and therefore I have made up my mind to make him as happy as I can in it.”
+Here, we find two important lessons—what to avoid and what to seek.
+The holiest state is also the happiest state for a Christian.
+Just as there is the most warmth nearest the sun, so there is the most joy closest to Christ.
+No Christian experiences true comfort when their eyes are fixed on vain things—they find no satisfaction unless their soul is revived by God.
+The world may find happiness elsewhere, but a Christian cannot.
+I don’t blame ungodly people for chasing their pleasures—why shouldn’t they?
+That’s all they have to enjoy.
+A wife, once converted, who despaired of her unbelieving husband, showed him great kindness, saying, “I fear this is the only world where he’ll find happiness, so I’ve made up my mind to make him as happy as I can here.”

-Christians must seek their delights in a higher sphere—than the insipid frivolities or sinful enjoyments of the world.
-Vain amusements are dangerous to renewed souls.
-We have heard of a philosopher who, while he looked up to the stars, fell into a pit; but how deeply do they fall—who look down to the earth.
+Christians, however, must seek their joy in higher things, not in the fleeting pleasures or sinful enjoyments of the world.
+Empty amusements are dangerous for renewed souls.
+There’s an old story of a philosopher who, while gazing at the stars, fell into a pit.
+But how much deeper is the fall of those who focus on earthly things!
 Their fall is fatal.
-No Christian is safe when his soul is slothful, and his God is far from him.
-Every Christian is always safe as to the great matter of his standing in Christ but he is not safe as regards his experience in holiness, and communion with Jesus in this life.
-Satan does not often attack a Christian who is living near to God.
-It is when the Christian departs from his God, becomes spiritually starved, and endeavors to feed on vanities, that the devil discovers his vantage hour.
-He may sometimes stand foot to foot with the child of God who is active in his Master’s service but the battle is generally short.
-He who slips as he goes down into the Valley of Humiliation, every time he takes a false step invites Apollyon to assail him.
-O for grace to walk humbly with our God!
+No Christian is safe when their soul becomes sluggish and their God feels distant.
+While every Christian is always secure in Christ, we are not always safe in terms of our experience of holiness and communion with Him.
+Satan doesn’t often attack a Christian who is walking closely with God.
+It’s when a Christian strays from God, becomes spiritually weak, and tries to feed on vanities, that the devil finds his advantage.
+Though he may stand against the Christian active in service to God, the battle is usually short.
+But the Christian who stumbles in the Valley of Humiliation, each false step invites Apollyon’s attack.
+O, may we have the grace to walk humbly with our God!

 Morning and Evening - June 13